chaymabh/Object-Detection-OpenCV-Tutorial/README.md

 # Object_Detection_OpenCV

-1. Detecting objects in images using OpenCV and mobilenet Deep Learning model
-2. Recognizing words in an image with easyocr.
+Object detection in images using OpenCV and mobilenet Deep Learning model and recognizing words in an image with easyocr.

 ## You need to install